Cast Iron Skillet Greens, Pasta and Sausage Sauté

 - Salt and pepper, to taste Add to list

-- 1 tablespoon red wine or balsamic vinegar, or to taste Add to list
+- 1 tablespoon red wine or balsamic vinegar, to taste Add to list

 - 1 small red bell pepper, seeded and cut into thin strips Add to list

-- 3 cups loosely packed cooked pasta (I like to use small pasta such as penne or shell shapes) Add to list
+- 3 cups loosely packed cooked pasta (such as penne or shell shapes) Add to list

-- 2 to 3 PCC Italian sausages (pork, chicken or turkey), cooked and sliced Add to list
+- 2 to 3 Italian sausages, cooked and sliced Add to list

-- 1 cup cooked cannellini beans or your favorite type of beans Add to list
+- 1 cup cooked cannellini beans or your favorite Add to list

 - 12 to 16 whole or coarsely chopped basil leaves Add to list